limsukjing/android-alaska/README.md

-# AI companion: Social media sentiment analysis and chatbot with NLP
+# Virtual Assistant for Mental Healthcare: Social Media Sentiment Analysis and Chatbot with IBM Watson